Marking Code Without Breaking It: Code Watermarking for Detecting LLM-Generated Code: Introduction

 \section{Introduction}

-The rapid development of LLMs has significantly improved the ability to generate human-like text and code~\citep{nam2024using,KazemitabaarHHE23,DBLP:conf/nips/LiuXW023,Sun0Y0024,GuoWSZZCZMZ24,wang2024teaching,DBLP:conf/sigsoft/0003X023,DBLP:conf/kbse/TangGLZXHL23,Guo0XLTFWGB24}.
-These advancements have unlocked new possibilities across various fields, including software development and automated code generation.
+The rapid development of LLMs has significantly improved their ability to generate human-like code ~\citep{zan2022large,DBLP:conf/kbse/TangGLZXHL23, DBLP:conf/sigsoft/0003X023}.
+These advancements have unlocked new possibilities, including software development and automated code generation~\citep{nam2024using,wang2024teaching,Guo0XLTFWGB24}.
 However, this progress has raised new challenges in tracing the provenance of generated code~\citep{asurveyondetection,li2023protecting}.
 As LLM-generated code becomes increasingly indistinguishable from human-written code, researchers have explored watermarking techniques to address this issue.
-As illustrated in Figure~\ref{fig:motivation}, existing approaches often modify syntax-critical tokens such as keywords, and this modification introduces syntax errors or alters program behavior.
+As illustrated in Figure~\ref{fig:motivation}, existing approaches often modify syntax-critical tokens, which can introduce syntax errors or alter program behavior.
 In contrast, \texttt{STONE} preserves these tokens and embeds watermarks only into non-syntactic elements, thereby maintaining structural and functional integrity.

-LLM watermarking involves embedding specific patterns into the generated output during the generation process to help identify its origin~\citep{sander2024watermarking,golowich2024edit,hu2024inevitable,giboulot2024watermax,li2024segmenting,pang2024nofreelunch,zhou2024bileve,fu2024watermarking,panaitescu2025can}.
-These patterns remain imperceptible to humans and detectable through algorithmic analysis, thereby promoting greater transparency and accountability in AI-generated content~\citep{GuoTSL0024,HouZHWCWSDKT24}.
-Among various approaches, the green and red list-based watermarking is the most widely adopted~\citep{kirchenbauer2023watermark,zhao2023provable,lee-etal-2024-wrote,lu-etal-2024-entropy,GuoTSL0024}.
-These approaches divide token candidates into two lists~(green and red) and biases the selection process toward tokens in the green list.
+LLM watermarking embeds specific patterns into the generated output during the generation process to help identify its origin ~\citep{sander2024watermarking,golowich2024edit,hu2024inevitable} These patterns remain imperceptible to humans yet detectable through algorithmic analysis, thereby promoting greater transparency and accountability in AI-generated content~\citep{GuoTSL0024,HouZHWCWSDKT24}.
+Among various approaches, the green and red list-based watermarking is the most widely adopted~\citep{kirchenbauer2023watermark,zhao2023provable,lee-etal-2024-wrote,lu-etal-2024-entropy}.
+These approaches divide token candidates into two lists~(green and red) and bias the selection process toward tokens in the green list.
 Detection involves measuring the proportion of green list tokens in the generated output.
 While effective for natural language tasks, this approach does not easily apply to code generation, where structural and functional correctness are crucial~\citep{lee-etal-2024-wrote, hoang2024less}.
 Changes to syntax-critical tokens can cause compilation errors or alter program behavior.